efabless/openlane2/docs/source/getting_started/common/wsl/_wsl.md

 ![](./powershell.png)

 6. Install Ubuntu using the following command: `wsl --install -d Ubuntu`
-7. Check the verison of WSL using following command: `wsl --list --verbose`
+7. Check the version of WSL using following command: `wsl --list --verbose`

 It should produce the following output: